 The closest village – Selvazzano – is at a distance of 3 km.
 The Italian cuisine can be found at its best in the Veneto region.
 A list of restaurants of the surrounding area can be found in each of the houses.
-The restaurant in the adjacent Golf Club has two convenient restaurants.
+The adjacent Golf Club has two convenient restaurants.
 The Montecchia Green is an informal place with a nice terrace that serves light meals.
 On the first floor you will find the Ristorante La Montecchia which serves haute cuisine and has an excellent wine list.

 Amenities and services